 A restaurant ship?
 What better place for the pc’s to have their next meeting with someone of importance?
 Her kingly dishes make the ship a common place for nobles and those of high society whenever she’s in port.
 Of course such a dinner could easily degenerate into a expensive and eternally memorable food fight if the wrong person has a little too much to drink, or gets overly offended.

 Spices and rare cuisine make the world go round.
 Nothing like having the pc’s hired to do a little acquisition of recipes and spices from hard to reach places inland.
 Granted the Hill Giants of Mount Balkoerst are said to be cannibals, but they gotta have a few good recipes for cooking people that can be adapted to other meats right?

 Being a chef of such renown makes Patrica a target by jealous cooks everywhere, some of which are willing to hire assassins and ruffians to put her out of business.
 A perfect opportunity to hire the pc’s for much needed bodyguard work.
 Best of all, the meals are included as part of the payment!

-Perhaps one of the pc’s is old time friends with her, having traveled with her as a child or helped her repair the Black Swan form the start?
-Founding a campaign centered around the adventures of the Black Swan can make for a light hearted change from saving the world from great evils and slaying dragons.
+Perhaps one of the pc’s is old time friends with her, having traveled with her as a child or helped her repair the Black Swan from the start?
+Founding a campaign centered around the adventures of the Black Swan can make for a lighthearted change from saving the world from great evils and slaying dragons.